 Dry Fork Reservoir is a 300 surface-acre reservoir located seven miles north of Chinook.
-Historically, Dry Fork has been a popular yellow perch and northern pike fishery, which has been limited by drought and subsequent water demands (irrigation) that severely reduce water levels and have eliminated this fishery twice (2001 and 2008).
+Historically, Dry Fork has been a popular yellow perch and northern pike fishery, which has been limited by drought and subsequent water demands (irrigation) that severely reduce water levels and have dewatered this reservoir twice (2001 and 2008).

 In 2011, high spring runoff and rain events re-filled Dry Fork.
 To re-establish the fishery, FWP trap and transported 3,400 pre-spawn yellow perch, 3,000 fathead minnows, and 93 adult black crappie.
-In 2011, 10,000 rainbow trout were stocked as well, and largemouth bass were transferred via entrainment from up-stream impoundments.
-Walleye fingerlings have been stocked since 2012 at a rate of 10,000/biannually.
-In 2013, FWP continued to trap and transport adult northern pike (33) and the reservoir received 4,000 catchable rainbow trout.
-Dry Fork continues to receive supplemental rainbow trout stocking.
-In 2015/2016 this reservoir received 825 (\pm 439) angler days which ranked 28th in regional use (MTFWP Fisheries Bureau 2016).
+In 2011, 10,000 rainbow trout were stocked as well, and largemouth bass were established via entrainment from up-stream impoundments.
+Walleye fingerlings have been stocked since 2012 at a rate of 10,000/biennially.
+In 2013, FWP continued to trap and transport adult northern pike (n=33) and the reservoir received 4,000 catchable rainbow trout.
+Dry Fork continues to receive supplemental rainbow trout stocking and an additional 1,052 adult black crappie were trap and transferred to Dry Fork in 2018 to help boost the population.
+In 2017/2018 this reservoir received 489 (± 489) angler days which ranked 26th in regional use (MTFWP Fisheries Bureau 2018).